ONSdigital/csvcubed/external-docs/docs/guides/shape-data.md

 # Shaping your data

-> This page discusses the shapes of input data supported by csvcubed with the aim to help you understand which to use and how to generate data in the right shape.
+> This page introduces the input data shapes supported by csvcubed with the aim of helping you understand which to use and how to generate data in the right shape.

-csvcubed requires that all CSV data inputs are provided in one of two specialised form of [tidy data](../glossary/index.md#tidy-data):
+csvcubed requires that all CSV data inputs are provided in one of two specialised forms of [tidy data](../glossary/index.md#tidy-data):

-* the [pivoted approach](#pivoted-shape) - the recommended shape for dense data cubes.
+* the [standard approach](./standard-shape.md) - the recommended shape for sparse multi-measure data cubes.
-* the [standard approach](#standard-shape) -  the recommended shape for sparse multi-measure data cubes.
+* the [pivoted approach](./pivoted-shape.md) - the recommended shape for dense data cubes.

-These two shapes share a number of similarities in how they require data to be structured; this is explored in the following section on the [common structure](#common-structure).
+These two shapes share a number of similarities in how they require data to be structured; this is explored in the [common structure](#common-structure) section below.
+More detailed configuration instructions can be found in the relevant [standard shape](./standard-shape.md) and [pivoted shape](./pivoted-shape.md) sections.

 ## Common Structure

-Both data shapes expect that data is structured as per the following example:
+csvcubed requires that data is structured as per the following example, regardless of data shape:

 | Year | Location  | Value |      Status |
 |:-----|:----------|------:|------------:|